-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 Usually, Indian cuisine does not include beef, for obvious reasons.
 But you can use Indian flavors and other foods of the cuisine to make beef recipes.

 The marinade for this delicious Indian recipe is very spicy.
 You can reduce the level of spices by simply reducing the amount, or omit the cayenne pepper or mustard seeds if you aren't a fan of very hot foods.
-If you love spicy foods, of course, you can increase these ingredients!
+If you love spicy foods, of course, you can increase these ingredients.

 Place the gingerroot, onion, and garlic in a blender or food processor and blend or process until very finely minced.

 Grind the coriander and cumin seeds, cayenne pepper, salt, and mustard seeds in a spice grinder or coffee grinder until they are powdered.
 Stir the spices into the onion mixture.

 When you're ready to cook, prepare and preheat an outdoor gas or charcoal grill.
-Remove the steaks from the onion marinade and cook over medium-high coals for 10 to 15 minutes or until desired doneness, at least 145 F as tested with a meat thermometer.
+Remove the steaks from the onion marinade and cook over medium-high coals for 10 to 15 minutes or until the desired doneness, at least 145 F as tested with a meat thermometer.
 When the meat is done, remove it from the heat, place on a clean plate, and cover with foil.
 Let stand for 5 minutes.
 Slice the steak thinly across the grain to serve.